 Truth be to told, there’s no real difference between the rates of the distribution fees between banks (which is only a small percentage of the loan amounts).
 This means that there’s no particular bank that offers more favourable rates to the mortgage advisor than others, that may cause advisors to skew in favour of one bank over the other.

 Mortgage advisors (brokers) are essential to the loan process ecosystem in order to help the banks save costs through finding an efficient distribution channel and employing an optimum number of employees (bankers and credit officers).
+So how about getting in touch with one today?

 About The Author